 A fundamental principle of the History Stream is that you get all the versions of all records that we have stored for enabled objects.
-Ultimately this feature is what will enable you to accurately analyze how your data evolves over time.
-Because of this, you will experience some amount of duplicate records in the parquet extracts, and your reports, queries etc. will need to account for duplicates accordingly.
+Ultimately this feature is what enables you to accurately analyze how your data evolves over time.
+Because of this, some amount of duplicate records in the parquet extracts are inevitable and expected; your reports, queries etc. need to account for duplicates accordingly.

-- Formula Fields: If you are backing up formula fields for a given object, and only the formula field value changed, GRAX will capture a new version but the SystemModStamp/LastModifiedDate audit date field will not change.
+- Formula Fields: If you are backing up formula fields for a given object, and only the formula field value changed, GRAX captures a new version but the SystemModStamp/LastModifiedDate audit date field won't change.

-- Schema Changes: When the schema changes (including changing default field values), GRAX will capture a new version but the SysModStamp/LastModified audit date field will not change.
+- Schema Changes: When the schema changes (including changing default field values), GRAX captures a new version but the SysModStamp/LastModified audit date field won't change.
 This is because each version of a record is uniquely tied to its schema at the time of capture.

 Additionally, here are some examples of GRAX behaviors that can also produce duplicate records - at least at the Salesforce data level:

-- Full Backups: Running on-demand or periodic full backups for an object will capture a new version for each included record, regardless of whether we already have a version in storage with the same LastModifiedDate or SystemModstamp.
+- Full Backups: Running on-demand or periodic full backups for an object captures a new version for each included record, regardless of whether we already have a version in storage with the same LastModifiedDate or SystemModstamp.

 - Archiving: As the first step of an archive process, GRAX captures a full backup of the current state of each included record.
-Even if the record did not change, this will result in a duplicate version.
+Even if the record did not change, this results in a duplicate version.

 - Delete Tracking: GRAX performs periodic delete tracking.
 When we detect a deleted record, we add GRAX metadata to capture the time of the delete.
-Because this is purely GRAX metadata, the SysModStamp/LastModified fields will not change, but you will get a new version with a timestamp value in
+Because this is purely GRAX metadata, the SysModStamp/LastModified fields won't change, but you get a new version with a timestamp value in